scottfr/SystemsBook/1 Learning/learning.md

 ----------

-**Modeling Notes**
+#### Modeling Notes ####

 As various models are developed and used I'll present aspects of the modeling environment that you'll need to do the exercises.
 I won't spend a lot of time on pieces you're not going to use immediately so please don't let any of the displays overwhelm you.
 I think it's far easier to remember things when you actually use them.

-**Canvas**.
+#### Canvas ####

 The center area is the work area where you create models.
 This area may be scrolled if necessary.
 I'll talk about how to actually create models in the next chapter.

-**Stock**.
+#### Stock ####

 A rectangle indicates a quantity of something that accumulates, and accumulation takes time.
 Stocks don't change in the blink of an eye, well unless you blink for a long time.

-**Flow**.
+#### Flow ####

 A directed arrow representing the flow of something into or out of a stock.
 Remember that a stock can only be changed by a flow.
 Hand waving and magic don't work.
 The flow has to be explicit to cause a stock to change, and it takes time.

-**Toolbar**.
+#### Toolbar ####

 Notice in the upper right corner there is a small down arrow.
 If you click on this arrow it will open the toolbar displayed in Figure 9.
 The toolbar contains all the tools you will use to build and modify models.
 Yes, you get to do everything on a single screen, with a few pop up windows of course.

 ![Figure 9.
 Toolbar](./im-4990c.png)

 [** Figure 9.
 Toolbar](http://insightmaker.com/insight/4990)

-**Parameter Tab**.
+#### Parameter Tab ####

 Just below the arrow you clicked to open the top toolbar is a right pointing double caret.
 If you click this the parameter tab will close and the right pointing double caret will now point left and can be used to open the parameter tab.
 This tab serves two different purposes.

 If there are no elements of the model selected on the canvas the parameter tab will be similar to Figure 10 and contain the model description, tags, and parameter sliders used to set parameter values just before running the model.